-Discover five surprising facts about wisdom: why it matters, how it develops, and what you can do to grow wiser at any age.
+Discover five surprising facts about wisdom: how it develops and what you can do to grow wiser at any age.

 We often think of wisdom as something that comes with age, a slow accumulation of insight earned through decades of experience.
 But science tells a more interesting story.
 Wisdom, it turns out, isn’t a fixed trait.
 It’s a set of qualities we can grow at any stage of life.